MicrosoftDocs/azure-media-services/media-services/previous/media-services-recommended-encoders.md

 - Imagine Communications Selenio MCP3

 > [!NOTE]
-> A live encoder can send a single-bitrate stream to a pass through channel, but this configuration is not recommended because it does not allow for adaptive bitrate streaming to the client.
+> A live encoder can send a single-bitrate stream to a pass through channel, but this configuration is not encouraged because it does not allow for adaptive bitrate streaming to the client.

 ## How to become an on premises encoder partner